tom-doerr/path_scripts/src/task_list.md

    - Status: In progress
    - Notes: Need to improve the conversation flow and context preservation

-2. **Add File Editing Confirmation** - Add confirmation for each file edit before execution.
-   - Priority: HIGH
-   - Status: Not started
-   - Notes: Should show diff and ask for confirmation before applying changes

-3. **Improve Error Handling** - Add better error handling for API failures and timeouts.
+2. **Improve Error Handling** - Add better error handling for API failures and timeouts.
    - Priority: HIGH
    - Status: Not started
    - Notes: Need to handle API errors gracefully and provide helpful error messages